- America's Bin Company (888) 500-9007

 Additionally, the City of Thousand Oaks currently accepts material processing at facilities certified by the Los Angeles Bureau of Sanitation.
 Contractors utilizing any of these certified facilities must use the listed Mixed C&D Debris Recycling Rate in determining their diversion rate on the C&D Recycling Plan and the C&D Recycling Report.

-or visit the City of LA Sanitation Department website for the Certified Processors List if you wish to dispose of your waste in Los Angeles.
+View the City of Thousand Oaks list of recognized C&D processing facilities or visit the City of LA Sanitation Department website for the Certified Processors List if you wish to dispose of your waste in Los Angeles.